 Applicants may audition in person or online.
 Auditions may be submitted before or after your application.

 1. In Person

 It is recommended that you audition in person to be considered for Setnor School of Music merit awards.
 Instrumentalists audition without accompaniment.
 An accompanist will be provided free of charge for voice auditions.
 To schedule an audition, register for an in-person or online audition via Accept’d.
 If you are planning to audition in person, you will indicate this on Acceptd.
 Once you complete and submit the music audition form via Acceptd, you will receive instructions on how to register for your audition date.
-If you are unable to attend a regularly scheduled audition day, you may submit your audition online, or contact us at firstname.lastname@example.org to inquire about scheduling an individual audition date.
+If you are unable to attend a regularly scheduled audition day, you may submit your audition online to Acceptd, or contact us at firstname.lastname@example.org to inquire about scheduling an individual audition date.
 Please submit the audition form to Acceptd at least two weeks prior to your audition date, and no later than February 1.
 There is a $15 fee to submit this required form when auditioning in person.

 Please submit three scores (with recordings if available) of three works online through Acceptd.
 At least one score must be for large ensemble (orchestra, wind ensemble, sinfonietta).
 Contact: Associate Professor Joseph Downing, chair, composition department, email@example.com.